-This School/wraparound aims to:-
+This School/Wraparound aims to:

-- Understand and Respect the Child's Wishes We will respect the child's wishes about sharing information.
-If other children become aware the School/wraparound will be vigilante to potential bullying or harassment - Keep as Much Contact as Possible with the Parent and Caregiver
+- understand and respect the child's wishes.
+We will respect the child's wishes about sharing information.
+If other children become aware, the school will be vigilant to potential bullying or harassment; - Keep as much contact as possible with the parent/carer.

 We will maintain good links with the remaining caregiver in order to foresee and manage any developing problems.
-Following discussions we will develop appropriate systems for keeping the imprisoned caregiver updates about their child's education.
+Following discussions we will develop appropriate systems for keeping the imprisoned caregiver updates about their child's education:

-Be Sensitive in Lessons

-This School/wraparound will consider the needs of any child with an imprisoned parent during lesson planning.
+• Be sensitive in lessons.
+This School/Wraparound will consider the needs of any child with an imprisoned parent/caregiver during lesson planning.